Working with missing data#

 Out[24]: True

-Currently, pandas does not yet use those data types using NA by default a DataFrame or Series, so you need to specify the dtype explicitly.
+Currently, pandas does not use those data types using NA by default in a DataFrame or Series, so you need to specify the dtype explicitly.
 An easy way to convert to those dtypes is explained in the conversion section.

 Propagation in arithmetic and comparison operations#